harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-dns-spoof.md

 ---

 ## Introduction
-- Pod-dns-spoof injects chaos to spoof dns resolution in kubernetes pods.
+- Pod-dns-spoof injects chaos to spoof DNS resolution in kubernetes pods.
-- It causes dns resolution of target hostnames/domains to wrong IPs as specified by SPOOF_MAP in the engine config.
+- It causes DNS resolution of target hostnames/domains to wrong IPs as specified by SPOOF_MAP in the engine config.

 :::tip Fault execution flow chart
 ![Pod DNS Spoof](./static/images/dns-chaos.png)